 3rd Red Key: Consequences of 1st and 2nd Red Key, Parent Conference with GO and teacher: Conference to discuss problems and how the school and home may work together to help the student make better choices.
-Student is ineligible to attend the end of the year activities.
 Further consequences will also be discussed.

 4th Red Key: Suspension: Parent Conference with GO, teacher, and principal, an individualized discipline plan (IDP) is developed for the student, who is placed on discipline probation.
 The IDP will include a detailed plan of specific changes in attitude and actions to be expected of the student.
 It will also include responsibilities of the Parents and the Teachers.
 The student may not return to the classroom without clearance.
-NOTE: Corporal Discipline may also be administered.

 5th Red Key: Conference with the Board Chairman, principal, GO, and staff/teacher involved.
 If the situation continues, the parents, student(s), and other appropriate faculty and staff meet with the principal to review the previous action taken and recommend further course of action.
-NOTE: Corporal Discipline may also be administered.